Blendify/blender-manual/blender_docs/manual/editors/3dview/object/editing/transform/control/precision/numeric_input.rst

 Simple Mode
 ===========

-Blender has two "modes", simple and advanced ones.
+Blender has two "modes" a simple and an advanced one.
 Simple mode only accepts simple numbers.
 You can use basic :ref:`text editing <ui-text-editing>` except selection.

 Decimals :kbd:`Period`
-   Decimals can be entered by pressing :kbd:`Period` respectively.
+   Decimals can be entered by pressing :kbd:`Period`.
 Negate :kbd:`Minus`
    Negate the whole value by pressing :kbd:`Minus`.
 Inverse :kbd:`Slash`